aristanetworks/avd/ansible_collections/arista/avd/docs/plugins/Modules and action plugins/eos_validate_state_runner.md

     \- Generate a per\-device test catalog based on the structured\_configs
     \- Run the generated tests against each device and generate a report in Markdown and CSV format.
     \- When using check\_mode, only generate the test catalog and generate a report to preview what would tests be run against each device
+    \- When using strict\_mode, if any command collection fails, the task for the device will fail.
+Consequently, no report will be generated for that device.
     \- Dumping the per\-device catalog to a file.
     \- Backward compatibility with existing ansible tags behavior for eos\_validate\_state to filter categories of tests.